epinter/tqrespec/README.md

 #### ***Use it!***

 Select the character you want to change.
 Now you can see some information like Class and Difficulty, and start to change your savegame.

+#### ***Mod support***

+When a mod is selected, the database from the mod is loaded over the game's database.
+So skills, text, attribute points modifier and skill points modifier overrides the game.
+The portals are not loaded from the mod, they are hard-coded.

 #### ***Attributes***